 The software products that will be around for the next 15 years will not be those with the most features; they will be those that have shifted their focus from continuous deployment to a methodology that, to use LaMay’s phrase, lives in their users’ reality.
 The reality is that users are harried, distracted and hardly capable of consuming every feature you throw at them, and that reality demands a thoughtful and rigorous approach to continuous adoption.

-The New Stack is a wholly owned subsidiary of Insight Partners.
-TNS owner Insight Partners is an investor in the following companies: SiteCompli, Real.
+The New Stack is a wholly owned subsidiary of Insight Partners, an investor in the following companies mentioned in this article: SiteCompli.